 ULPA, or ultra-low penetration air filters, are even more efficient than HEPA filters, removing at least 99.99% of particles of 0.12 micrometers in diameter.
 The high-quality filtering of ULPA is accomplished via slow filtering that can’t exceed 0.025 micrometers per second, allowing just enough time for the air to enter through the filtered particles.
 ULPA is often used in clean room applications, or situations where critical cleaning is absolutely needed.

 Question 3: How Powerful is it?

-When seeking a high-performance, heavy-duty industrial vacuum cleaner, automatically, many assume the vacuum’s power can be identified solely through the horsepower of the motor.
+When seeking a high-performance, heavy-duty industrial vacuum cleaner, automatically, many assume the vacuum’s power can be identified solely through the motor's horsepower.
 However, educated industrial vacuum buyers aren’t fooled by the horsepower rating alone.
 Don’t simply limit the power of an industrial vacuum to suction; there are several other factors that play into how well it can lift your application.

-- For starters, if your applications requires the pickup of dry materials, the airflow of the vacuum is by far one of the most important details to consider when examining its cleaning ability.
+- For starters, if your application requires the pickup of dry materials, the vacuum's airflow is by far one of the most important details to consider when examining its cleaning ability.

-The speed of airflow is measured by cubic feet per minute (CFM) and this force draws and collects particles inside the vacuum.
+The airflow speed is measured by cubic feet per minute (CFM), and this force draws and collects particles inside the vacuum.
 For example, the higher the CFM of the airflow, the more volume you can receive when picking up fine powders, like flour or dust particles.